 In UBC’s Faculty of Arts, you have the opportunity to take your degree anywhere you want to go.
 It may seem like a long journey ahead but you will be joining one of the university’s largest communities and we are here to support you and your success at UBC.

-From first-year programs, to building connections, to finding your passions, your Arts Peer Advisors share their best tips for new Arts students.
+From first-year programs, to building connections, to finding your passions, Arts Students share their best tips for new Arts students.

 Take advantage of UBC’s first-year programs and opportunities

 If you want an easier transition from high school to university, look no further than programs designed specifically for first-year students like the Coordinated Arts Program (CAP), Arts One, and Jumpstart.

 Going from a class of 11 students in high school to lectures with over 100 students at UBC was intimidating for fourth-year Economics and African Studies student Lorena Edah.
 “In order to slowly overcome my fear I chose to enroll in the Coordinated Arts Program in my first year,” she says.
 “CAP introduced me to exciting topics and concepts within the Humanities, Social Sciences, and Creative and Performing Arts.”

 “Jumpstart was a good introduction to a diverse community and helped me open up to people without feeling overwhelmed.
 Joining clubs and connecting with other international students helped reassure me that I am not alone in this foreign environment.
 It's not uncommon to feel homesick when you are an international student.”